steveshogren/hugo-blog/content/post/purity-is-good-design.md

 example, a builder-pattern API can be helpful, self-documenting, and prevent invalid states.

-> Encapsulation makes sense between teams
+> Encapsulation makes good sense between teams

 Code ownership boundaries are a good place to apply the rules of encapsulation.
 Each team can work against the module's API without having to read the internals